exasol/sqlalchemy-exasol/doc/developer_guide/developer_guide.rst

 Locale
 +++++++
-Make sure the local is set up appropriately.
+Make sure the locale is set up appropriately.

 Example: Setting up an english locale